 Scutellaria baicalensis, which is available worldwide in a wide variety of supplements, tinctures, and teas.
 Another name of this herb is Baikal Skullcap.

 The part of the Skullcap plant that has the most active medicinal constituents is its root, from which Skullcap extracts are made.
 Some Skullcap constituents aid in promoting sleep, which makes it even more awesome – because while it’s providing protective benefits while you sleep, at the same time it’s also helping the body maintain healthy immune function.*

 As I often say, Mother Nature makes no mistakes.
 Before I share more information about this herb, I need to make one important distinction.
 There is also an herb called American Skullcap (Scutellaria lateriflora), which I am not discussing in this article.
 Today, I am discussing Scutellaria baicalensis.
 Although this plant is known by several common names, the most popular one is “Chinese Skullcap.”

 Distinguishing between these two plants is important because some of you might be holding a dietary supplement in your hand and reading the label on it, and I want you to know which herb I’m talking about.
-Chinese Skullcap is not made in America – it’s grown and cultivated in several different countries across Asia.
+Chinese Skullcap is not made in America – it’s grown and harvested properly in many different countries across Asia.
 Of course, both versions of Skullcap contain many beneficial bioactive constituents, and these components perform many positive but different roles in the body.* This is the case with adaptogenic herbs.
 They work on various pathways in the body.